nhsengland/data-hazards-mock-up/docs/hazards/danger-of-misuse.md

 ## Description

-There is a danger of misusing the algorithm, technology, or data collected as part of this work.
+## Prompts

-### Which data governance guidelines apply here?
+* Which data governance guidelines apply here?

-### Is the project likely to be used outside of its original context?
+* Is the project likely to be used outside of its original context?
 If so, has it been tested in this environment?

-### Are there circumstances in which the technology will not work, or give invalid results?
+* Are there circumstances in which the technology will not work, or give invalid results?

-### Are there clear instructions about how to use this technology, and are they presented wherever this work is presented?
+* Are there clear instructions about how to use this technology, and are they presented wherever this work is presented?

 ## More information